Zach-Shim/Asssembly/README.md

 ## Updates:
 <p>
-JSR and RTS are done.
-All tests seem to be passing for now.
-Implemented ADDI, SUBI, ADDQ, and SUBQ.
+JSR and RTS are done.Implemented ADDI, SUBI, ADDQ, and SUBQ.
 All tests seem to be passing for now.
 MULS and DIVS are fixed.
 </p>